simonireilly/overtime-app/README.md

 * Capybara - Integration testing

 ## Refactor To Do's
-- [x] Refactor user association integration test in post_spec
+- [ ] Integrate validation for user phone number with regex for uk phones
 - [ ] Prevent delete once approved or rejected